 How do I apply for Listed Building Consent?

-Applications for Listed Building Consent are dealt with by the Planning Team, alongside applications for Planning Permission and other planning-related applications.
+Applications for Listed Building Consent [external link] are dealt with by the Development Management team at Darlington Borough Council, along with applications for Planning Permission and other planning related applications.

 Where can I get further help about Listed Buildings?

 - Contact the Historic Assets Officer, Darlington Borough Council: [email protected]

 - Historic England [external link] including maintenance, repairs and VAT

 - The Georgian Group [external link] including buildings c1714 – c1837

 - Victorian Society [external link] including buildings c1838 – c1900